blobbymatt/MoviesWorkbounce/README.md

 ## API Documentation

-There is a Postman connection that details all of the API endpoints within the project.
+There is a Postman collection that details all of the API endpoints within the project.

 ## Service Delivery